pruett/ruby-patterns/patterns/template_method.md

 you hair is now silky and smooth
 ```

-The power of the *Template Method Pattern* lies in its simple inheritance-based stucture.
+The power of the *Template Method Pattern* lies in its simple inheritance-based structure.
 Once a subclass is defined properly, we simply call the template method, `apply`, and are afforded the convenience of a customized implementation per subclass.